Ramanujan Identities and Quasi-Modularity in Gromov-Witten Theory: Tautological relations and higher genus modularity

 where $c_{r}=48,144,252, 480$ for $r=2,3,4,6$.

-For higher genus or more insertions, it is still possible to get some closed formulas by the tautological relations found in the literature, for example \cite{Getzler:1998, Belorousski:2000, Kimura:2006}.
-The most general results are obtained in \cite{Pixton:2012, Pandharipande:2015}.
-However, the complexity of combinatorics increases very quickly when the genus goes up.\\
+For higher genus or more insertions, it is still possible to get some closed formulas by the tautological relations found in the literature, for example, in \cite{Getzler:1998, Belorousski:2000, Kimura:2006}, and in \cite{Pixton:2012, Pandharipande:2015}, which give the most general results.
+However, the complexity of combinatorics increases very quickly as the genus grows.

-After having established the connection between the system of WDVV equations for genus zero correlators and the corresponding Ramanujan identities for the quasi-modular forms (as well as the ring structure), we can then use the modularity to explorer further properties of the correlators.